ATPs/DecoyPYratPlus/README.md

   *  if `all_shuffle_mimic` is enabled, almost the same as above. the differences are:
      *  it first run the same as `DecoyPYrat`.
 Then the reversed peptides were shuffled, so that each reversed peptide will be changed to the same randomized peptide.
      *  the max number of shuffling decoy peptides with mutation were changed to `max_iterations * 5`.
+  *  For each decoy protein, all its peptides (allowing miss-cleavage and considering equal peptides defined by `checkSimilar`, like `I=L,GG=N,N=D,Q=E`) were calculated and the peptides overlapped with the target database were stored in `ls_decoy_tochange`.
+     *  Randomly choose one peptide in `ls_decoy_tochange`.
+        *  If peptide already existed in the dictionary `dAlternative2`, use previous alternative peptides (each peptide may have multiple alternatives).
+        *  If not, generate an alternative decoy peptide that do not exist in the target database.
+     *  Replace the original peptide in the decoy sequence with the new alternative decoy peptide.
+Get the count of overlapped decoy peptides.
+If the number is smaller, save the peptide and alternative peptide in `dAlternative2`, and change the decoy protein.
+Repeat the process until the decoy protein does not contain peptides that exists in the target database.
+        *  If cannot solve, Regenerate the alternative peptide and allowing introducing AA insertion, deletion or substitution.

 --------